Styyx1/Ruvaak-Readme/README.md

 It will prob run good on lower specs as well but I recommend at least 6GB VRAM (GPU)

+**I can only answer performance questions about my specs as I don't have different systems flying around to check!**

 Space required:
-- Approx 188GB (Downloads included)
+- Approx 190GB (Downloads included) + 20-30GB space for temp files

-Size without downloads:
+Size without downloads and space for temp files:
-- Approx 121GB
+- Approx 112GB

 ## Installation